whynotavailable/writing/wip/Review-Guidelines.md

 # Review Guidelines

-In this world of AI I I'm compelled to put together some information on what I believe efficient code reviews look like.
+In this world of AI I, I'm compelled to put together some information on what I believe efficient code reviews look like.

 It's easy when executing a code review to bring in biases and opinion, while this may help code